 If your child needs a little extra help, early orthodontic treatment may be necessary depending on each individual child.

-It’s caused by exposures of an infant’s teeth to liquids that contain sugar—milk (including breast milk), formula, fruit juice and other sweetened drinks.
+Childhood caries are caused by exposures of an infant’s teeth to liquids that contain sugar—milk (including breast milk), formula, fruit juice, and other sweetened drinks.

 After each feeding, wipe the baby’s gums and teeth with a damp washcloth to remove plaque.